p2635/course-plain-lang-01/README.md

 - Have unsupervised access to children or vulnerable adults during your employment, occupation or education, or
 - Are licensed by or receiving funding from the provincial government"

-My thoughts after reading Sample 2.
+## My thoughts after reading Sample 2

-- Strangely, Sample 2 does not have 'employed by the provincial government' but I guess 'receiving funding' counts?
+Strangely, Sample 2 does not have 'employed by the provincial government' but I guess 'receiving funding' counts?

-What I did well (Acknowledge):
+What I did well:

-- My answer was broken up into a list
+- My answer was broken up into a list.

 What I can do better: